 According to initial reports, four people were killed and one other was injured and listed in stable condition at University Hospital, after a grisly accident on the West Side of San Antonio Saturday.
-According to San Antonio police, a family was riding in their Ford Expedition, traveling west on U.S. Highway 90 near Loop 1604 when an 18-wheeler that was headed in the wrong direction struck their vehicle head-on near Kriewald Road.
-The accident happened just before midnight.
+According to the San Antonio Police Department, a family was riding in their Ford Expedition, traveling west on U.S. Highway 90 near Loop 1604 when an 18-wheeler that was headed in the wrong direction struck their vehicle head-on near Kriewald Road.
+The car accident happened just before midnight.

 The truck driver, later identified as Ruben Galindo, 60, was uninjured.
-Police described him as “heavily intoxcated,” and arrested him at the scene.
+Police described him as “heavily intoxicated,” and arrested him at the scene of the accident.
 He was charged with four counts of intoxication manslaughter, and was being held at the Bexar County Jail on a $1 million bond.
 The male driver and two female victims who were killed in the Expedition died instantly, while the fourth, another female, died in an ambulance.
 A teenage male who was also in the Expedition was taken to University Hospital in stable condition.

-This tragic accident has forever changed many lives.
+This tragic car accident has forever changed many lives.
 An 18-wheeler driver, trained, and educated on being a safe driver, chose to drive a large combination vehicle drunk and endanger the lives of others.
 Even worse, this driver was so intoxicated he got on a roadway going the wrong way against traffic.
 Now, he is in jail and four people have been killed.

 UPDATE April 15, 2013: The people who were killed in this horrific accident have been identified as the Koontz Family from Bracketville, Texas.
 The sole survivor of the crash was Zachary Koontz, a seventh-grader, according to police and school officials.
-The people killed in the accident were identified as Zachary’s parents, Kenneth and Melissa Koontz, and two older sisters, Madison and Marley Ann, who went to Brackett High School.The family had been in San Antonio to take part in the UIL competition, where Madison received high praise for her performance in a one-act play earlier that day.
+The people killed in the car accident were identified as Zachary’s parents, Kenneth and Melissa Koontz, and two older sisters, Madison and Marley Ann, who went to Brackett High School.The family had been in San Antonio to take part in the UIL competition, where Madison received high praise for her performance in a one-act play earlier that day.

 According to San Antonio police, this is officially the deadliest crash in the city so far this year, but it’s not the only one.
 Thus far in 2013, 50 people have perished in accidents on San Antonio roads, a number that is 12 higher than at this time in 2012.
 As stated previously, wrong way crashes are a hidden danger in Bexar County, Texas.
 Our thoughts and prayers go out to all those affected by this horrible accident.